All About Myelofibrosis

 Stem Cell Transplant

 Currently, the only curative treatment is allogeneic stem cell transplant (where the bone marrow comes from a donor).
 Stem cell transplants have risks related to complications.
-For this reason, they are generally reserved for people in good health, who are younger than 60 and have a "matched" donor.
-Current guidelines recommend stem cell transplant only in young patients with high risk disease.
+For this reason, they are generally reserved for individuals in good health, who are younger than 60 and have a "matched" donor.
+Current guidelines recommend stem cell transplant only in young patients with high-risk disease.